Rising Star Award

 The judging process for the Rising Star Award is broken down into three separate stages.

 - Stage Two – Nominees who make it to stage two will then be required to submit some supplemental information to support their nomination.
-This may include a resume, letters of support, secondary information to support information in the original nomination.
-(January 2018 – February 2018)
+This may include a resume, letters of support, vision statement, project documents with quantitative results, and other relevant information.
+(January 2019)

-- Stage Three – The award committee will then review the supplemental information and put forth the top 3 nominees to the judging committee where a winner will be selected.
-Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video to be shown at the Award Celebration Lunch (February 2018 – May 2018)
+- Stage Three – The award committee will then review the supplemental information and put forward up to 3 nominees to the judging committee where a winner will be selected.
+Nominees who make it to stage three will be considered official ‘finalists’ and will be promoted as such, including the production of a short video to be shown at the Award Celebration Lunch (February 2019 – April 2019)

 The CPHR BC & Yukon Rising Star Award requires a demonstrated level of accomplishment in four areas.
 While the nominee may excel in one or more of the four areas, a demonstrated accomplishment in all four is required to receive the award.